Hapori Matatū | Online Community

 - Share resources, literature and research to support professional learning and development (through conversation or chat groups).

-- Complete key tasks online (e.g. endorsing teacher practising certificates and extension requests; and submitting mandatory reports).
+- Complete key tasks online (e.g. endorsing teacher practising certificates and submitting mandatory reports).

 - Meet reporting obligations.